tracim/tracim/backend/doc/database.md

 - [app:ldap]
 - [app:radicale]

-Again with `PostgreSQL`, this should gives you:
+Again with `PostgreSQL`, this should give you:

     sqlalchemy.url = postgresql://tracimuser:tracimpassword@127.0.0.1:5432/tracimdb_test?client_encoding=utf8
     # sqlalchemy.url = mysql+pymysql://tracimuser:tracimpassword@127.0.0.1/tracimdb_test
     # sqlalchemy.url = sqlite:///tracimdb_test.sqlite

-*Note: Do not copy the lines from the file `tracim/development.ini` to the file `tracim/tests.ini`, the database names aren't the same.*
+*Note: Do not copy the lines from the file `tracim/development.ini` to the file `tracim/tests.ini`, the database names are not the same.*